ramellose/manta/README.md

 manta -h
 ```

-For a demo run, a network generated from oral samples of bats has been included.
+For a demo run, a network generated from fecal samples of bats has been included.

 This data was downloaded from [QIITA](https://qiita.ucsd.edu/study/description/11815).